ccarruitero/makemehapi/exercises/uploads/problem.md

-Create a server that has a route configuration exposing a upload endpoint which can be access using 'POST' method.
-Specifically:
+Create a server that with an upload endpoint accessible by using a 'POST' method with the path:

 ```
 /upload
 ```

-form with description (string) and file (file) can be submitted to upload endpoint, upload endpoint only accept ```multipart/form-data``` content-type request.
-On form submit request to upload endpoint following response is expected
+A form with the description (string) and a file (file) can be submitted to the upload endpoint, which only accepts ```multipart/form-data``` content-type requests.
+The following JSON should be returned:

 ```json
 {